Kiffhost/exalted-scripture-understanding/Traits/Intimacy.md

 # Gaining Intimacies

 Characters may gain new Intimacies in several ways, all subject to Storyteller approval.
 The key to changing Intimacies is that the change must make sense given the roleplaying going on during the scene and in the broader context of the story.
 Characters can’t gain beneficial new Intimacies if it doesn’t match how they’ve been played.
-- Intimacies can be created at Minor intensity or strengthened by one level by the [[social influence]] of other characters.
+- Intimacies can be created at Minor intensity or strengthened by one level by the [[Social Influence]] of other characters.
 - Whenever the player feels it is appropriate and the Storyteller agrees, the character may add a new Minor Intimacy or intensify an existing Intimacy at the end of a scene by one degree.
 - In extraordinary situations, the character may gain a new Intimacy at Major or Defining Intensity based on the events of the story
 <details>